cobudget-old/cobudget/README.md

 *You might need to install this stuff:*

-sudo npm install grunt --save-dev sudo npm install grunt-contrib-compass --save-dev sudo npm install grunt-contrib-haml --save-dev
+sudo npm install
+bower install

 *Start the server:*